korfuri/django-prometheus/README.md

 ### Monitoring your databases

-SQLite, MySQL, and PostgreSQL databases can be monitored.
+SQLite, MySQL, PostgreSQL, and PostGIS databases can be monitored.
 Just replace the `ENGINE` property of your database, replacing `django.db.backends` with `django_prometheus.db.backends`.

 ```python